Exam Prep 18 February 2026 8 min read

 Camille

-The DELF (Diplôme d'études en langue française) is the gold-standard French language certification, recognised worldwide.
-Whether you're sitting A1, A2, B1 or B2, these 7 tips apply across all levels.
+The DELF (Diplôme d'études en langue française) is the gold-standard French language certification, recognised worldwide by universities, employers and immigration authorities.
+Whether you're sitting A1, A2, B1 or B2, the exam always tests the same four skills, and the same preparation strategies apply across all levels.
+These are the 7 tips I give every student before their exam date.

 1. Know the Format Backwards